UV Long Term Dangers For Your Baby

 SPF creams do not filter UVA!
 Yes, they can filter UVB but have no protection value for UVA.
 If you are applying sunscreen creams make sure you buy those labeled “broad spectrum”, or UVA & UVB.
 Otherwise your child is at risk from UVA rays even if they are covered from head to toe with regular SPF lotions.

 As mentioned above there are new technologies many parents do not know enough about.
 One of them is the availability of UPF clothing.
 UPF is the official rating given to clothes similar to the SPF rating given to cosmetics.

 UPF stands for Ultraviolet Protection Factor.
 These clothes have been tested to filter and block up to 99% of incoming UV.
 When wearing UPF clothing there is no need to apply SPF creams (only for the face and arms if wearing short sleeves).

-If you do not have any UPF clothes for your baby, check here and see UPF hats and UPF clothes at reasonable prices at Amazon.
+If you do not have any UPF clothes for your baby, check here and see UPF clothes at reasonable prices at Amazon.

 Reduce UV exposure for babies in the car.

 We might not be aware but children are exposed to UVA in the back seat.